 Such is the world of design and fashion.
 In order to stay forward-looking, you either need to talk to the element makers – the font designers, the texture creatives, the lettering artists, etc., or be one yourself.

-So today, I’m going to give you a heads of up what is happening in the world of creative design and social media to watch for 2019 so you can stay on top of what’s trendy and ditch what we’re already “done with” in your creative designs.
+So today, I’m going to give you a heads of up what is happening in the world of creative design and social media to watch in trends for 2019 so you can stay on top of what’s trendy and ditch what we’re already “done with” in your creative designs.